vlain1337/Alfa-Cortex/README.md

 This repository is for educational purposes & security research purposes only.
 <br>
+The source code is open, but do not attempt to deobfuscate it because either it will ruins the WAF Bypass features or making the shell error
 Any malicious usage of this repository or by using Alfa Cortex Webshell are not the author responsibility.